Common Side Effects

 SORE THROAT

-It is very common to have a sore throat after an operation and there are several reasons.
+It is very common to have a sore throat for a day or two and there are several reasons.

-• If you have a breathing tube of some sort placed this can cause some inflammation and a sore throat.
+• If you have a breathing tube placed this can cause some inflammation and a sore throat.

 • The anaesthetic gases are a dry gas this can sometimes dry out your throat and cause some irritation.